shubhankitbansal/heap/README.md

 # heap
-this is a min and max heap with heap sort
+Implementation of Min and Max heap for integers with heapsort